Beef Prime Cut

 Health Benefits

-- Excellent source of complete, high-quality protein supporting muscle development, repair, and maintenance
+- Excellent source of complete, high-quality protein with all essential amino acids for muscle building and repair

-- Rich in bioavailable heme iron crucial for oxygen transport and prevention of anemia
+- Rich in bioavailable heme iron, more efficiently absorbed than plant-based iron, supporting oxygen transport and energy production

 Buying Guide